Configure HTTPS on an Azure Front Door (classic) custom domain

 Your HTTPS request is being submitted.

-2. Domain validation Domain is automatically validated if it's CNAME mapped to the default .azurefd.net frontend host of your Front Door.
+2. Domain validation Domain is automatically validated if CNAME mapped to the default .azurefd.net frontend host.
 Otherwise, a verification request is sent to the email listed in your domain's registration record (WHOIS registrant).
 Verify the domain as soon as possible.

-Domain ownership validation request expired (customer likely didn't respond within 6 days).
-HTTPS won't be enabled on your domain. *
+Domain ownership validation request expired (customer likely didn't respond within six days).
+HTTPS isn't enabled on your domain. *

 Domain ownership validation request rejected by the customer.
-HTTPS won't be enabled on your domain. *
+HTTPS isn't enabled on your domain. *

-The certificate has been issued and is currently being deployed for your Front Door.
-This process could take from several minutes to an hour to complete.
+The certificate was issued and is being deployed for your Front Door.
+This process could take several minutes to an hour.

-The certificate has been successfully deployed for your Front Door.
+The certificate was successfully deployed for your Front Door.

-4. Complete HTTPS has been successfully enabled on your domain.
+4. Complete HTTPS was successfully enabled on your domain.

-* This message doesn't appear unless an error has occurred.
+* This message appears only if an error occurs.

 If an error occurs before the request is submitted, the following error message is displayed: